-With many different approaches to using Winshuttle available, even if you have already implemented, there can be significant benefit to knowing how leading peers are using the software.
+With many different approaches to using Winshuttle available, even if you have already implemented it, there can be a significant benefit to knowing how leading peers are using the software.

 During a recent Peeriosity PeercastTM, a Senior Accountant for the U.S. Shared Services operations of a $15B+ global manufacturing company discussed their approaches to leveraging Winshuttle software in Shared Services.
 The software was first implemented three years ago, as part of a continuous improvement effort for uploading journal entries into SAP, which at the time was a very manual process with a high probability of data entry errors.
 Since this first successful use three years ago, utilization of the software is now being pursued more broadly, with multiple uses being leveraged in Shared Services for Accounts Payable, Fixed Assets, Accounts Receivable, and Master Data processes.

-The feature presenter provided detailed examples of specific uses, including multiple screenshots to walk Peeriosity members through how Winshuttle was most recently used to streamline the new vendor setup process, where they achieved timesavings of over 50%.
+The featured presenter provided detailed examples of specific uses, including multiple screenshots to walk Peeriosity members through how Winshuttle was most recently used to streamline the new vendor setup process, where they achieved time savings of over 50%.
 The discussion also included a review of how current processes are recorded to support the creation of scripts and Excel templates for use with Winshuttle.

 iPollingTM Results Review

-When examining the level of satisfaction experience by the 47% of the companies who have implemented, 29% indicated that they are “Very Satisfied” with an additional 57% who indicated they are “Satisfied”.
+When examining the level of satisfaction experienced by the 47% of the companies who have implemented, 29% indicated that they are “Very Satisfied” with an additional 57% indicating they are “Satisfied”.
 Only 7% indicated they were “Not Satisfied”, with 7% responding that it was “Too Early to Tell”.
 Here are the details:

 Poll comments from Peeriosity members on this topic include: